kapilsharma/KAPsNotes/ubuntu/README.md

 sudo apt-get install vim
 ```

+Setting vim is huge task in it self so I'm covering it in separate document.
+If you are interested to see how to setup vim as php ide, [click here](vim/README.md)

 ### Kate

 Kate is my personal choice of editor.
 I like kate due to build in terminal which allow me to run few commands without leaving editor.
 Well I didn't knew about Guake earlier.
 Now even in Kate, I prefer to run commands using Guake but Kate is still my editor (habit) for simple text files.